Geoff DyerNovelist & Essayist

 Françoise MoulyArtist & Designer

 Françoise Mouly, an artist and designer, has been the The New Yorker Magazine Art Editor since 1993 and is responsible for more than 900 of its covers.
 In 2005, ASME (American Society of Magazine Editors) chose two of Ms. Mouly’s covers as among the “top 40 most highly recognized, memorable, influential, compelling and iconic magazine covers of the past forty years.”
 In 2006, and again in 2007, Ms. Mouly’s work was awarded the honor of being ASME’s “best cover of the year.”
 From 1980 to 1991, Ms. Mouly co-edited (with her husband, Art Spiegelman) the groundbreaking comics anthology RAW.
 In 1998, she started a RAW Junior division, producing the Little Lit series (from 2000 to 2003), and the TOON Treasury of Classic Children's Comics (2009).
 Since its launch in 2008, Ms. Mouly has been the publisher and editorial director of TOON Books, an award-winning collection of comics easy readers for the elementary grades.
-Ms. Mouly was chosen to be the editor of Best American Comics 2012, which Houghton Mifflin will publish in the fall.
-She is the author of Blown Covers, to be published by Abrams in the Spring of 2012.
+Ms. Mouly was the editor of Best American Comics 2012.
+She is also the author of Blown Covers, published by Abrams in the Spring of 2012.

 Dr. Lisa RandallProfessor of Physics & Author

-Dr. Randall studies theoretical particle physics and cosmology at Harvard University.
+Dr. Lisa Randall studies theoretical particle physics and cosmology at Harvard University.
 Her research connects theoretical insights to puzzles in our current understanding of the properties and interactions of matter.
-Her books include Warped Passages: Unraveling the Mysteries of the Universe's Hidden Dimensions (which was included in The New York Times' 100 notable books) and Knocking on Heaven's Door: How Physics and Scientific Thinking Illuminate the Universe and the Modern World.
+Her books include Warped Passages: Unraveling the Mysteries of the Universe's Hidden Dimensions (which was included in The New York Times' 100 notable books) and Knocking on Heaven's Door: How Physics and Scientific Thinking Illuminate the Universe and the Modern World (also in The New York Times' 100 notable books).
+Higgs Discovery: The Power of Empty Space was released as a Kindle Single and will be released as a paperback in September 2013.
+Randall has also pursued art-science connections, writing a libretto for Hypermusic: A Projective Opera in Seven Planes that premiered in the Pompidou Center in Paris, and co-curating an art exhibit for the Los Angeles Arts Association.

 Roz SavageAdventurer & Environmentalist